Developer Settler

 How is the Agent Hub priced?

-The same three tiers apply across all five OpenClaw skills, the MCP server, the Agent-Kit SDK, and the REST API.
+The same three tiers apply across all ten OpenClaw skills, the MCP server, the Agent-Kit SDK, and the REST API.
 One bearer token unlocks all of them at the corresponding tier.

 Tier Cost Rate limit What you get